 VAT is applied to all transactions carried out in the EU for payment by a taxable person, i.e. any individual or body that supplies goods and services in the course of business.
 Imports by any person are also subject to VAT.

-Taxable transactions include supplies of goods or services within the EU, intra-EU acquisitions of goods (goods supplied and dispatched or transported by a business in one EU country to a business in another) and imports of goods into the EU from outside.
+Taxable transactions include supplies of goods or services within the EU, intra-EU acquisitions of goods (goods supplied in and dispatched or transported by a business from one EU country to a business in another) and imports of goods into the EU from outside.

 The rules regarding the place of taxation depend on the nature of the transaction, the kind of product supplied and whether transport is involved:

 - supply of goods — where the goods are supplied;

 - intra-EU acquisition of goods — where the party acquiring goods has them delivered, i.e. the EU country where the goods are finally located after transport from another EU country;